Medication Regimen Extraction From Medical Conversations: Acknowledgements

 \section{Acknowledgements}

-We thank: University of Pittsburgh Medical Center (UPMC), and Abridge AI Inc. for providing access to the de-identified data corpus; Dr. Shivdev Rao, a faculty member and practicing cardiologist in UPMC's Heart and Vascular Institute and Prof. Florian Metze, Associate Research Professor, Carnegie Mellon University for helpful discussions; Ben Schloss, Steven Coleman, and Deborah Osakue for data business development and annotation management.
+We thank: University of Pittsburgh Medical Center (UPMC) and Abridge AI Inc. for providing access to the de-identified data corpus; Dr. Shivdev Rao, CEO, Abridge AI Inc. and a practicing cardiologist in UPMC's Heart and Vascular Institute, and Prlof.
+Florian Metze, Associate Research Professor, Carnegie Mellon University for helpful discussions; Ben Schloss, Steven Coleman, and Deborah Osakue for data business development and annotation management.